reneleogp/arduino2arduino-IOT/README.md

 3. [Connect the other Arduino to the DHT11 Sensor and try a template code](https://create.arduino.cc/projecthub/techno_z/dht11-temperature-humidity-sensor-98b03b).
 4. [Connect ESP8266 to Firebase to Send & Receive Data](https://create.arduino.cc/projecthub/pulasthi-Narada/connecting-esp8266-to-firebase-to-send-receive-data-4adf66).
 5. Follow this tutorial carefully [Send sensor data to Firebase](https://create.arduino.cc/projecthub/pulasthi-Narada/send-multiple-sensors-data-to-firebase-using-esp8266-f2f38b).
-6. Now that you know how to upload and receive data, you can upload the actual code to the esp8266s connected to the Arduinos and to the Arduinos.
+6. Now that you know how to upload and receive data, you can upload the actual code to the esp8266s connected to the Arduinos and the Arduinos.
 7. Feel free to modify it if needed.
 Keep in mind that you should leave delay.

 # Common Errors and advice: